Akash76/Data-Hacks-in-Hyperledger-Fabric/README.md

 Here we can see that the data we extracted is actually the one which we stored during initialising ledger.
 Eventhough I didn't enroll Admin or a user to invoke QueryAllCars function, I can visualize the data that is stored in ledger.
 If a hacker can compromise the server in which either a peer or an orderer is running, he can easily run his choice if he has a basic knowledge on fabric architecture.
 This may be very dangerous if it is a sensitive application.

+### ANOTHER HURDLE!

+Blockfile comprises of all important details like endorsement policies, admin and user certificates, channel policies and many more.
+If one can extract certificates from the blockfile, it is needless to mention dangerous consequences it lead to.

 ### WHAT CAN WE DO?

 I think you all have a clear idea about encryption and its advantages.
 Encryption can be one of many solutions to avoid unforeseen situations as mentioned in my article above.
 One can have a glance at [this](https://github.com/yeasy/docker-compose-files/blob/master/hyperledger_fabric/v2.1.0/examples/chaincode/go/enccc_example/utils.go) to get an idea on how to utilize encryption algorithms while implementing a chaincode.
+Ciphertext is hard to understand, making it impossible for one to extract cipher data.

+### CONCLUSION